LenneDalben/StardewValleyModsGPL/[CP] Artisan Equipment for Sale/README.md

 ||2.0.0 Changelog||
 * Updated for 1.6.
 Now requires SMAPI version 4.2.1+ and CP version 2.6.0+.
 No longer requires STF or MFM.
 If updating from previous version, delete all previous mod folders before installing the update.
 * Removed specific check for SVE for Marlon's machines.
 SVE users can still buy items from Marlon by unlocking recipes and getting to the bottom of the mines once.
+* Added config option Artisan Equipment Letter Only Sends Once: Choose whether to receive the letter reminder only once (default: false).
+This means the letter repeats every week on Thursdays.
 * Added new machines: heavy furnace, dehydrator, mushroom log, heavy tapper, fish smoker, bait maker, and deluxe worm bin.
+* Adjusted some of the heart requirements; refer to readme above.
 * Updated mayonnaise machine price to match cheese press price.
 * Fixed oil maker price typo (it's 10,000g, not 1,000g).